Prebriefing

 Prebriefing Template by HealthySimulation.com

 Download the free prebriefing template checklist from HealthySimulation.com, developed by Dr. Kim Baily.
-This checklist can serve as a reminder about the core functionalities and steps required to ensure for successful simulation activities.
-Items range from reviewing the code of conduct and confidentiality of simulation scenario, describing roles and expectations of roles to be assigned including confederates, reviewing required video or other audiovisual materials, as well as covers orientation to the manikin, sim room, equipment, supplies, medication administration/scanning equipment, and many more!
+This checklist can serve as a reminder about the core functionalities and steps required to ensure successful clinical simulation activities.
+Items range from reviewing the code of conduct and confidentiality of clinical simulation scenario, describing roles and expectations of roles to be assigned including confederates, reviewing required video or other audiovisual materials, as well as covers orientation to the manikin, sim room, equipment, supplies, medication administration/scanning equipment, and many more!
 Have other major areas that one should consider to add for a pre briefing checklist?
 Leave a comment below to share your best practices!

 Download the HealthySim Prebriefing Template PDF Here!